 The Gun Control Act also makes it a crime for any person who is under indictment for a felony offense to ship, transport, or receive firearms or ammunition.
 18 U.S. Code § 922(n).

 Federal firearms laws also prohibit transactions in and possession of certain types of firearms, which include but are not limited to: (1) transfer or possession of a machine gun under 18 U.S. Code § 922(o); (2) manufacture, importation, sale, or possession of any firearm not detectable by airport security devices under 18 U.S. Code § 922(p); and (3) possession, sale, or manufacture of a firearm not registered as required by the National Firearms Act (“NFA”) under 26 U.S. Code § 5861(d).

 If you are convicted any firearms offense, under either Arizona or federal law, the potential sentence you could be facing is severe.
 Weapons offenses can be very serious.
 If you or a loved one are faced with any charges involving weapons, you should consult a criminal defense attorney as soon as possible to preserve your rights and defend your liberty.

 A crime involving the use of a weapon, especially a firearm, is a serious matter regardless of the circumstances, and state prosecutors tend to prosecute these crimes to the fullest extent of the law.
 As such, you should always consult with an experienced aggressive criminal defense lawyer if you have been charged or accused of a crime.

-At the Law Office of Hernandez & Hamilton, PC, our criminal attorneys are dedicated to seeking justice through thorough vigorous legal representation.
+At the Law Office of Hernandez & Hamilton, PC, our Tucson criminal attorneys are dedicated to seeking justice through thorough vigorous legal representation.
 A criminal conviction could change your life forever, but you don’t have to go through this stressful situation alone.
 Call the Law Office of Hernandez & Hamilton, PC, today for a free consultation to find out how a criminal attorney can help with your case.